 There are two types of composter which you may consider.
 Depending on how much space you’ve got on your balcony you could have a small tumbler type composter or a wormery composter.
 Both have their virtues and will provide a convenient method of disposing of green waste from the kitchen.

 If a black compost tumbler looks too dull to have on your balcony there is an alternative which looks a little more flamboyant but will do the job as well as any other.
-I’m referring to a bright pink compost tumbler.
+As with the tumbler route, you may feel that running a pair of these may be worth doing.

 Worm composting kit